kgisl/pythonFDP/manual/lab11-kgashok.py.md

 2. Refactor the solution to the Question_1 to use `getopt` and handle the exceptions for handling options flags in an appropriate manner.
 For example, choose a option flag which can be used to denote which file can be updated with the results of the processing.

+3. Provide support for processing adhoc strings through the command line option.
+For example, when program is invoked with `-s` option,

+		wcount.py -s "This is a sentence.
+Another one." file1.txt

+It must process the string within **quotes** and also the contents within the `file1.txt` file as well.

 ## Bonus
 Make your program to behave as close as possible to the Unix command [`wc`](https://en.wikipedia.org/wiki/Wc_(Unix)).